 P_sensu_O subClassOf P and (‘is bearer of’ some (Function and (‘has realization’ only Mf )))

 Definitions that follow the pattern from Table 8 describe organism- specific protein molecule classes.
-In addition, the pecified in the are added.
+In addition, the Mf processes specified in the DB records are added.

 The last axiom required is about organisms as bearers of dispositions related to performing biological processes (Table 9) .